eljo/site/_guide/05-services.md

 console.log("worker running");
 </pre>

-Write a `docker-compose.yml` that specifies the services that define your app, as in the example above.
+If you haven't already, write a `docker-compose.yml` that specifies the services that define your app, as in the example above.

 Then, run `convox doctor` to validate your service definitions: